Student Groups

 Combine with Courses

-- Link each group to a course for integrated analytics
+- Link each group to a course to track curriculum progress on the Statistics tab

 - Track group-level progress alongside individual enrollment progress